International Career Grant fellow at the Department of Goverment, Uppsala University

 Co-supervisor of the first year PhD students in the "introduction group" (together with Elin Bjarnegård)

-Reviewer for the American Political Science Review, The Review of Politics & Journal of Political Ideologies
+Reviewer for the American Political Science Review, The Review of Politics, Journal of Political Ideologies, and Politics & Religion

-Chair and organizer of the political theory sub-seminar series at the Department of Government, Uppsala University (from August 2013 – present)
+Chair and organizer of the political theory sub-seminar series at the Department of Government, Uppsala University (from August 2013 – June 2015)

 Chair and organizer of the political sociology sub-seminar series at the Department of Government, Uppsala University (from January 2012-January 2013)